MSFT-davidgregory/ADFSHydrationToolkit/README.md

 ## Steps to Install and Configure:

--Extract contents of .zip file to anywhere on your ADFS server -Open Powershell or PowerShell ISE as AdminIn PowerShell, navigate to where you extracted the package.
+ - Extract contents of .zip file to anywhere on your ADFS server
+ - Open Powershell or PowerShell ISE as AdminIn PowerShell, navigate to where you extracted the package.
--Then run the following to import the module:
+ - Then run the following to import the module:

 **Import-Module .\Install-ADFSActivity.psm1**